-Launch of Nutrition and Food Security project in Khammouane
+Launch of Food and Nutrition Security project in Khammouane

 What a perfect start to the new year: In the first week of January, the Memorandum of Understanding (MoU) between HPP Laos, our partner Health Poverty Action (HPA) and the Government of Laos was signed to officially commence project activities in Khammouane Province.
 The EU-funded program is part of large-scale efforts to combat malnutrition in Laos as well as to foster sustainable agriculture and promote climate-smart farming methods.
 In total, 5,000 farmers and their families in six Districts will be reached: Bualapha, Mahaxay, Thakek, Nhommalath, Xaybuathong and Kounkham (marked in green in the map).